drpngx/yatws/yatws/doc/design.md

 3. **Improves robustness** with proper error handling and reconnection logic
 4. **Enhances observability** with comprehensive logging and replay
 5. **Manages complexity** by abstracting the underlying message protocol

-The implementation maintains a synchronous interface for Python compatibility while leveraging multi-threading for background tasks.
-It provides a solid foundation for building trading applications that interact with Interactive Brokers.